Design Mistakes – Furniture Against a Wall

 Create Zones

-The furniture layout in a large open space can also be used to create zones with various functions.
-For example, the sectional, from this reader home tour, floats in the middle of this living room, creating a cozy area around the fireplace.
+The furniture layout in a large, open space can also be used to create zones with various functions.
+For example, the sectional, from this reader home tour, floats in the middle of their living room, creating a cozy area around the fireplace.

 It also separates the space from the dining area that is in the same room.
+A key point to notice is that she further defines these different areas with two complementary rugs.
 If the sectional was flipped around and faced the dining table, there would be a lot of dead space in the middle of the room.

 Here’s another example…